MathewKJ2048/Wang-cube-circuit-simulator/design_doc.md

 - class would be things like 0/1, vertical/horizontal/left/right etc

 - use 11ty for a user manual
+- actually no
+- user manual is a completely separate repo with vitepress

 - also when showing the to-be-placed, use a small variant of the tile, then do the placement, or use the outline for colors and place them (the latter sounds even better imo)